Gas supply shocks, uncertainty and price setting: evidence from Italian firms: Conclusions

 \section{Conclusions}

-This paper provides new evidence on how natural gas price shocks affect firms' pricing decisions and inflation expectations in Italy, a country heavily reliant on natural gas as its primary energy source.
-Using quarterly survey data from the Bank of Italy's SIGE spanning over two decades, we identify structural natural gas price shocks through a Bayesian VAR framework with sign and zero restrictions.
+This paper provides new evidence on how natural gas supply shocks affect firms' pricing decisions and inflation expectations in Italy, a country heavily reliant on natural gas as its primary energy source.
+We identify a gas supply shock through a B-PSVAR framework and we analyze its implications for firms' pricing using quarterly survey data from the Bank of Italy's SIGE, spanning over two decades.
 Our analysis reveals three main findings.
-First, natural gas price shocks emerge as a significant driver of inflation and firms' inflation expectations across the entire sample period, with notably strong effects during the 2021-2023 energy crisis.
-Nevertheless, historical decomposition indicates that although these shocks contributed materially to the inflationary surge following Russia's invasion of Ukraine, their impact on price levels is dominated by demand-side forces and comparable to other supply-side innovations.
-Second, firms respond to natural gas price innovations by adjusting both their current and expected own prices, with inflation uncertainty rising following the shock.
-Both aggregate inflation and firms' prices exhibit similar dynamics, with effects dissipating within 5-6 quarters, consistent with the transitory nature of energy price shocks documented in the literature.
-Inflation uncertainty also increases in response to the shock, suggesting that energy price disruptions affect not only the level of prices but also firms' ability in forecasting future inflation.
-Third, and most importantly, we document substantial non-nonlinearities in firms' responses that depend on the pre-existing level of inflation uncertainty.
-When uncertainty is high, firms successfully pass through cost increases to consumers, maintaining elevated prices throughout the adjustment period.
-In contrast, when uncertainty is low, the recessionary effects of the shock dominate, causing firms to reduce prices below baseline as weak demand conditions prevent cost pass-through.
+First, natural gas supply shocks emerge as a significant driver of electricity prices in Italy.
+An 1\% increase in the spot natural gas price measured by the Dutch TTF future determines a 0.5\% increase in the Italian electricity price, measured by the PUN.
+Second, firms respond to natural gas supply innovations by adjusting both their current and expected own prices, with inflation uncertainty rising with a lag following the shock.
+These effects take about one year to dissipate fully, consistently with the transitory nature of energy price shocks documented in the literature.
+Hence, the increase of inflation uncertainty in response to the shock suggests that energy price disruptions affect not only the level of prices but also firms' ability in forecasting future inflation.
+Additionally, firms respond to the shock adjusting their prices more aggressively.
+Additionally, substantial differences emerge across sectors, with adjusting their prices more aggressively with respect to services sector firms.
+Third, we document substantial nonlinearities in firms' responses that depend on the pre-existing level of inflation uncertainty.
+When uncertainty is low, the recessionary effects of the shock dominate, causing firms to reduce prices below baseline as they anticipate that weakened demand conditions prevent cost pass-through.

 \begingroup \setstretch{0.3}

 \endgroup

 \appendixpage \pagenumbering{Roman} \thefigure{\thesection.\arabic{figure}} {\thesection\arabic{table}} {\thesection.\arabic{equation}}